rsrathore3/COSC-310-Individual-Project-/README.md

 - Use of Public APIs

+ -Wikipedia API
- >Wikipedia: Robot Robert uses the Wikipedia API (https://pypi.org/project/wikipedia/) which makes it easy to access and parse data from Wikipedia.
+  >Robot Robert uses the Wikipedia API (https://pypi.org/project/wikipedia/) which makes it easy to access and parse data from Wikipedia.

+ -GoogleTranslate API
- >GoogleTranslate: Robot Robert uses the Google Translate API (https://pypi.org/project/googletrans2/) that implemented Google Translate API and converts English to Japanese.
+  >Robot Robert uses the Google Translate API (https://pypi.org/project/googletrans2/) that implemented Google Translate API and converts English to Japanese.